How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 The hookup cable needs 2 connectors, one at each end.

-The end that connects to the van is standard for the country you buy it in so make sure to get a compatible hookup box in the same country.
+The end that connects to the van is standard for the country you buy it in, so make sure to get a compatible hookup box in the same country.

-European sites (including the UK), generally use these standard fittings.
+European sites (including the UK) generally use these standard fittings.
 Though less common, sometimes you may find a campsite that only offers a local household socket.

 In these circumstances, you’ll need to use an adaptor.

 With a 30 amp to 50 amp adaptor, you can use a 30 amp supply with the RV’s 50 amp, 4 core cable.
-Remember though, it will be limited to 30 amps so you’ll need to manage your load.

 Hookup Box / Shore Power Socket